 "“I was looking for a product for the enterprise, one that we could use for a variety of predictive analytics.
 Primarily, I was interested in speeding the settlement of claims that did not contain elements of fraud.
 SPSS was the clear winner in meeting all of our requirements." - Bill Dibble, SVP Claims Operations, Infinity Property & Casualty Corp.

 Infinity Property & Casualty

-Big Data, Business Analytics, Business Performance Transformation, Customer Relationship Management, Predictive Analytics, Smarter Planet, Information On Demand
+Big Data, BA - Business Analytics, Business Performance Transformation, Customer Relationship Management, BA - Predictive Analytics, Smarter Planet, Information On Demand

 Infinity was looking for a product for the enterprise, one that they could use for a variety of predictive analytics functions.
 Primarily, they were interested in speeding the settlement of claims that did not contain elements of fraud.

 Infinity P&C wanted to improve its ability to identify fraudulent claims, both to make better use of its investigative staff and also to pay legitimate claims more quickly.
 The company also wanted to reduce its high monthly costs for outsourced subrogation.

 Infinity P&C implemented IBM SPSS Predictive Analytics solutions, immediately realizing significant benefit in terms of a reduction in claims payments and improved customer service.

 The accuracy of identifying fraudulent claims has doubled while the referral time to send those claims to Infinity’s Special Investigative Unit has gone from 45–60 days down to 1–3 days.

 403% return on investment from reduction in claims payments and enhanced subrogation; Accuracy of fraudulent claim identification has doubled; Much faster referral of potentially fraudulent claims to Special Investigative Unit; Ability to extend predictive analytics to other areas of the business; Enhanced customer service through fast payment of legitimate claims, contributing to above-average company growth